 Welcome to your live thread as the United States Men’s National Team takes on Canada in the Concacaf Nations League.
-The USMNT beat Cuba 7-0 in the Yanks’ first match of the tournament.
-Then, Canada pulled a surprise upset, beating the U.S. 2-0 in Toronto.
+The USMNT beat Cuba 7-0 last week in the Yanks’ first match of the tournament.
+Canada currently leads the group, after beating Cuba 6-0 in Canada and 1-0 in Cuba.

 How to Watch